 Fig. 2.
-Example with 3 sectors (A, B, C) and 6 sites ($\mathfrak{s0}, \cdots, \mathfrak{s5}$).
+Example with three sectors (A,B,C) and 6 sites ( ${\tt s0},\ldots,{\tt s5}$ ).
 Each site is located in exactly one (physical) sector (left), but frequencies overlay sectors (right).
-Areas covered by the frequencies in each site: $A = (\mathfrak{s0}, \mathfrak{s1}, \mathfrak{s2}), B = (\mathfrak{s2}, \mathfrak{s3}, \mathfrak{s4})$ and $C = (\mathfrak{s2}, \mathfrak{s5})$.
-Note site $\mathfrak{s2}$ operates frequencies for all sectors.
-Also, $\mathfrak{s2}$ provides coverage for sector B even though it is physically located within the boundaries of sector C.
+Areas covered by the frequencies in each site: A = ( ${\tt s0},{\tt s1},{\tt s2}$ ), B = ( ${\tt s2},{\tt s3},{\tt s4}$ ) and C = ( ${\tt s2},{\tt s5}$ ).
+Note site ${\tt s2}$ operates frequencies for all sectors.
+Also, ${\tt s2}$ provides coverage for sector B even though it is physically located within the boundaries of sector C

-channel is channel B. Sites include sensors that monitor for power line status, communication link status, and physical intrusion and flooding.
-Together these sensors indicate the site environment and environment events are characterised as major events that cause a failure of the site (e.g. intrusion, power-line and backup generator failure, flooding) or minor events that mean the site is more likely to fail, but is still functioning (e.g. power-line failure but backup generators functioning).
-While in general the channels A and B operate independently of each other, the site environment affects them both simultaneously, e.g. a flood at the site causes both channels to fail.
+A channel is characterised by three parameters: whether it is receiver or transmitter (Tx), the frequency, and the site reference.
+A site typically consists of a pair of receiver channels and a pair of transmitter channels.
+The convention is the main channel is known as channel A and the backup channel is channel B. Sites include sensors that monitor for power line status, communication link status, and physical intrusion and flooding.
+Together these sensors indicate the site environment and environment events are characterised as major events that cause a failure of the site (e.g., intrusion, power-line and backup generator failure, flooding) or minor events that mean the site is more likely to fail, but is still functioning (e.g., power-line failure but backup generators functioning).
+While in general the channels A and B operate independently of each other, the site environment affects them both simultaneously, e.g., a flood at the site causes both channels to fail.

-An n-ary sector has n constituent sites1.
+An n-ary sector has n constituent sites.
 Without loss of generality, for the remainder of this paper, unless otherwise stated, we assume sectors with three sites.
 Within a sector, the sites behave independently of each other and they may be at different distances from each other.
-This means that rates of events (e.g. that change status of a component) may differ from site to site, within a sector.
+This means that rates of events (e.g., that change status of a component) may differ from site to site, within a sector.
 For example, for a given sector, the rate of a given event at the first site may be different from the rate for the same event but at the second site (in that sector).

-Components are monitored in real-time and their status is reported using the colour coding: green - functioning or serviceable; red - faulty, raise an alarm; blue - undermaintenance; amber - reduced-redundancy and possibly not fully functioning (for example, when one antenna goes down for a given frequency).
+Components are monitored in real-time and their status is reported using the colour coding: green-functioning or serviceable; red-faulty, raise an alarm; blue-under-maintenance; amber-reduced-redundancy and possibly not fully functioning (for example, when one antenna goes down for a given frequency).

 In more detail, the status for a receiver/transmitter is either: serviceable (green), faulty (red), site failure (red), or under-maintenance (blue).
-There is no reduced-redundancy for a single channel (i.e. no amber).
+There is no reduced-redundancy for a single channel (i.e., no amber).
 Minor site environment events typically precede major site failures events and a site environment can have status: serviceable (green), minor site failure (amber), or major site failure (red).
-A site has status: serviceable (green), no-service (red), or reduced-redundancy (amber).
+A site has status: serviceable (green), no-service (red), or reduced-redundancy

+(amber).
 Finally, the status of a sector is: serviceable (green), reduced-redundancy (amber), and no-service (red).
 The last is our ultimate concern as no-service for a sector is a catastrophic failure for the organisation.